Nidilap/expo-alarm-module/README.md

 # expo-alarm-module
+> This is not an official Expo SDK package.
 Alarm library to use with expo bare workflow.
-Tested in versions 0.64 to 0.72 of RN.
+Tested in versions 0.64 to 0.73 of RN.
 ## Installation

 ### NPM